varejad/behavioral_flow/README.md

 # behavioralflow

+PT-BR

 **BehavioralFlow** é fruto de um hobby onde eu busquei simular princípios básicos da Análise do Comportamento (AC), ciência que estuda o comportamento dos organismos.
 Consegui simular alguns dos conceitos básicos da AC (como reforçamento, punição, variação e discriminação de estímulos) e deixei alguns de fora (pelo menos nessa versão).
-Como resultado percebi que acabei criando um algorítmo de aprendizagem por reforço, então decidi transformar nesta biblioteca e compartilhar.
+Como resultado, percebi que acabei criando um algoritmo de aprendizagem por reforço, então decidi transformá-lo nesta biblioteca e compartilhar.

 A biblioteca contém uma classe chamada Aprendente (simula o organismo capaz de aprender como agir).
-Os objetos instaciados com essa classe são capazes de aprender por reforçamento e podem levar em cosideração o contexto (também chamado de antecedente em AC).
+Os objetos instanciados com essa classe são capazes de aprender por reforçamento e podem levar em consideração o contexto (também chamado de antecedente em AC).
 Ou seja, eles aprendem o que devem fazer de acordo com o contexto fornecido.
 Além disso, podem criar sequências de ações básicas para criar ações novas.

+EN-US

+**BehavioralFlow** is the result of a hobby where I sought to simulate basic principles of Behavior Analysis (BA), the science that studies the behavior of organisms.
+I managed to simulate some of the basic BA concepts (such as reinforcement, punishment, variation, and stimulus discrimination) and left some out (at least in this version).
+As a result, I realized that I had created a reinforcement learning algorithm, so I decided to turn it into this library and share it.

+The library contains a class called Aprendente (which simulates an organism capable of learning how to act).
+Objects instantiated with this class can learn through reinforcement and can consider the context (also called antecedent in BA).
+In other words, they learn what they should do according to the given context.
+Additionally, they can create sequences of basic actions to form new actions.

+PT-BT

 ## Como usar a biblioteca